ChinweIjy1/aws-bootcamp-cruddur-2023/journal/week1.md

 # HOW TO ENSURE THAT DOCKER COMPOSE IS SECURED

-SNYK open source security is great to use and ensures that Docker Compose is secured.
+SNYK open source security helps developers find and fix vulnerabilities in their containers and it is great to use and ensures that Docker Compose is secured.

 ![My Snyk Screenshot](https://github.com/ChinweIjy1/aws-bootcamp-cruddur-2023/blob/main/journal/assets/snyk.PNG)